-The contingent royalty obligation is re-measured at each balance sheet date using several assumptions, including the following: 1) estimated sales growth, 2) length of product cycle, 3) patent life, 4) discount rate (23% as of December 31, 2022 and 21% as of December 31, 2021), and 5) rate of royalty payment (3% as of December 31, 2022 and December 31, 2021).
+In estimating the fair value of the Company's contingent royalty obligation, the Company used the discounted cash flow method as of September 12, 2023 and December 31, 2022.
+Based on the fair value hierarchy, the Company classified contingent royalty obligation within Level 3 because valuation inputs are based on projected revenues discounted to a present value.
+The contingent royalty obligation is re-measured at each balance sheet date and at September 12, 2023 using several assumptions, including the following: 1) estimated sales growth, 2) length of product cycle, 3) patent life, 4) discount rate (28.5% and 23% as of September 12, 2023 and December 31, 2022, respectively), and 5) rate of royalty payment (3% as of September 12, 2023 and December 31, 2022).